Dinuda/Crypto/README.md

 Text Encryption and DE Encryption using NODE.JS

 Uses a version, salt and nonce, to protect the encrypted data.
+No data that is encrypted in this system is vulnerable.

 ## How to use Crypt